OMP-49/Stock-bazaar/README.md

-# Lab 2: Asterix and the Microservice Stock Bazaar
+# Asterix and the Microservice Stock Bazaar

 Install dependencies: (It is recommended to use a virtual environment.)